puhach/stransfer/README.md

 The weight must be in range from 0.0 to 1.0.
 By default, all layers but the last one have zero content weight.
 The last layer has a weight of 1.0.

+**Style layer weights**

+Each layer of the network has a corresponding weight which determines how much it contributes into the style loss.

+The weight must be in range from 0.0 to 1.0.
+By default, the first layer is assigned a style weight of 1.
+The rest of the layers have zero weight.

 # Credits